Monday, 20 October 2025

 rqt

 The GUI tool window should open successfully on your host Pi desktop.
 Now you have a container which can run graphical tools.
-If you get an authorisation error, check you have run the xhost +local:root command again since you last booted up the Pi.
+If you get an authorisation error, check you have run the xhost +local:docker command again since you last booted up the Pi.

 Remember we just created a new container, so run docker ps -a to find out what the new container name is, and use this one for the graphical tools in the tutorials.
 You can rm the older container as we no longer need it.